ostracod/tractor/languageDocumentation/types.md

 * `unionT` is the type of a union.
 A union can also store one or more fields, but the fields overlap because they all start at the same memory address.
 * `invocT` is the type of an invocable.
 Invocables are able to be invoked with one or more arguments, and return an item.
 * `macroT` is the type of a macro.
 When a macro is invoked, the body of the macro is expanded inline.
-* `prepMacroT` is the type of a macro which accepts arguments known during prep-phase.
+* `prepMacroT` is the type of a prep-macro.
+Prep-macros accept arguments known during prep-phase.
-* `flowInvocT` is the type of an invocable which accepts arguments known during flow-phase.
+* `flowInvocT` is the type of a flow-invocable.
+Flow-invocables accept arguments known during flow-phase.
-* `flowMacroT` is the type of a macro which accepts arguments known during flow-phase.
+* `flowMacroT` is the type of a flow-macro.
+Flow-macros accept arguments known during flow-phase.
 * `funcT` is the type of a function.
 Only one copy of each function body is stored in the application.
 When a function is invoked, control flow jumps to the function body.
 * `labelT` is the type of a label.
 Labels mark statement positions within the body of an invocable.
 * `moduleT` is the type of a code file.
 Each module may export one or more variables.